Newmarket MFC Constitution

 19. Where an allegation of misconduct is made against a member, the member may be suspended from all club activities while an investigation is carried out.
 Suspension pending an investigation does not infer blame or guilt.

 20. In the event of misconduct, the Committee may suspend a member from club activities (including attendance at the club flying sites), for a period of up to 28 days.
-Any suspension will be accompanied by a verbal and/or written warning as deemed appropriate in
+Any suspension will be accompanied by a verbal and/or written warning as deemed appropriate in accordance with paragraph 21.

 21. The Committee may consider removal of membership where conduct on the field or elsewhere is considered to be prejudicial to the club.
 Dismissal will be in accordance with the following procedure in order to comply with the laws of natural justice: